Stop the Spiral

 I experienced postpartum OCD after the birth of both of my children.
 I know how convincing the fear feels, how relentless the mental loops become, and how isolating it is to carry the terror quietly while trying to care for a baby.
 I also know how upsetting it feels when your innocent newborn becomes the primary trigger for your worst fears.

 I tried CBT.
 I tried mindfulness.
 I tried medication.
 I tried meditation.
 I tried EFT.
 I tried herbs and supplements.
 I tried special elimination diets.
 I tried ERP… twice.
 It all helped… for a while.
 But the fear kept finding new forms, new targets, new ways in.
-Because the work addressed the surface-level contents of the intrusive thoughts rather than the core wound behind them.
+Because the work addressed the surface-level contents of the intrusive thoughts.

 I hold an Ed.S. in psychology, certifications in Rapid Transformational Therapy® and hypnotherapy, and I’ve hosted a psychology-focused podcast for four years.
 But the most important thing I bring to this work is that I’ve sat exactly where you are, and I know the way out.